-The NAACP began as a sword.
-Founded in 1909 after the Springfield race riot, it was created for an urgent, defiant purpose — to fight for the legal, educational, and social equality of Black Americans in a nation built on their inequality.
+After the Springfield race riot the NAACP was founded in 1909 and began as a sword.
+Its creation served an urgent, defiant purpose — to fight for the legal, educational, and social equality of Black Americans in a nation built on their inequality.

-Founding members included W.E.B.
+Among the founding members were W.E.B.
 Du Bois, Ida B. Wells, Mary White Ovington, and Oswald Garrison Villard.
 They built the most important civil rights group in American history.
-The NAACP's Legal Defense Fund, under Thurgood Marshall's leadership, won Brown v.
-Board of Education in 1954.
-That Supreme Court decision ended legal school segregation.
+Under Thurgood Marshall's leadership, the NAACP's Legal Defense Fund won Brown v.
+Board of Education in 1954, the Supreme Court decision that ended legal school segregation.

-The NAACP fought for voting rights, for anti-lynching legislation, for employment discrimination protections, for the right of Black Americans to exist as full citizens under law.
+The NAACP fought for voting rights and anti-lynching legislation.
+It also sought employment discrimination protections along with the right of Black Americans to exist as full citizens under law.
 That history is sacred, and I will not diminish it.

 But sacred history does not free a living group from accountability.
 The NAACP's current actions on education — the very area of its greatest victory — are a betrayal.